 The commission is a nine-member statutory body made up of three representatives from government, three representatives from the Doctors of BC and three members from the public.
 The public members are nominated by the Doctors of BC and government to represent MSP beneficiaries.
 This unique partnership ensures government, doctors and B.C. residents all have a voice in the administration of MSP.
-Current members of the commission are listed on the Board Resourcing and Development Office web site.
+Current members of the commission are listed in the Directory of Agencies on the Crown Agencies and Board Resourcing Office web site.

 To facilitate reasonable access throughout B.C. to quality medical care, health care and diagnostic facility services for B.C. residents under the Medical Services Plan.

 The responsibilities of the Medical Services Commission are two-fold: to ensure that all B.C. residents have reasonable access to medical care; and to manage the provision and payment of medical services in an effective and cost-efficient manner.